Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Modeling high-order moments using generalized hyperbolic multivariate skew- distribution

 \section{Modeling high-order moments using generalized hyperbolic multivariate skew-$t$ distribution}

 In this section, we illustrate how to apply a parametric distribution to model the data and derive the high-order moments from the parametric model.
 To be more specific, this approach assumes that the assets' returns follow a multivariate generalized hyperbolic skew-$t$ distribution.
 Then, high-order moments can be represented using the parameters of the fitted distribution.
-In the following, we will first present some preliminary knowledge of the generalized hyperbolic skew-$t$ distribution.
-Then we derive the efficient ways of computing high-order moments based on such distribution.
+To proceed, we will first present some preliminary knowledge of the generalized hyperbolic skew-$t$ distribution, followed by the derivation of efficient methods for computing high-order moments based on this distribution.